Parents of Commuter Students

-Within the University, there is an office dedicated to adult and commuter students and serving their unique needs.
+Within the University, there is staff dedicated to serving off-campus students and their unique needs.
 They offer many resources for students that commute to campus, including

-- A commuter lounge with couches, microwave and refrigerator
+- A lounge with couches, microwave, and refrigerator

-- Seminars with topics of interest to commuter students
+- Seminars with topics of interest to off-campus students

 - Transportation Information (Bus schedules, Carpool information)